DataCircles/traffic_collisions_ml_team1/README.md

     </tr>
 </table>

 Note that only about 8% of crosswalks at school zones had incidents while about 40% of crosswalks outside of school zones had incidents.
 Also note there are a lot more crosswalks outside of school zones (~70%).

+For circles, the original feature importance was actually traffic circle size.
+Unfortunately, an overwhelming amount of them were marked 0 and it was deemed unreliable.
+This goes back to better data collection would help out a lot more with these analysis.
+Also, looking on google maps, the traffic circles labeled as circles vs ovals basically look the same.
+Some are slightly elongated in both categories.

 ---